We use cookies to give you the best experience and help us improve our website.

 When does a group life insurance scheme pay out?

-“So if you had 100 eligible employees working at one site and they’re all in a group life scheme with a lump-sum benefit of £100k each, the total group life benefit would be £10 million.
-What the insurer might say is, if there was a catastrophic event and all 100 people died, the insurer would only pay out £5 million because they’re capping the cover, in effect.
+For example, if you had 100 employees working at a single site, with a lump-sum benefit of £100k each, the total benefit would be £10 million.
+If there was a catastrophic event and all 100 employees died, the insurer may cap the pay out at £5 million.

-Are there tax implications for the business with a group life insurance scheme?
+Are there tax implications for the business with group life insurance?

 Do any of the benefits paid out affect the employees’ pension planning?